simp/puppetsync/README.md

        /opt/puppetlabs/bolt/bin/gem install --user-install -g gem.deps.rb
        /opt/puppetlabs/bin/bolt module install

 The Rakefile can be used as a shortcut:

       ./Rakefile install

+Run `./Rakefile -T` & `./Rakefile -D` to see other tasks & descriptions

 ## Troubleshooting